-Book lovers all over the world are waking up and smelling the coffee: ebooks are way better than paper books.
+Book lovers all over the world are waking up and smelling the coffee: ebooks are better than paper books.
 The benefits are many: not having to lug around massive tomes, being able to bring your entire library with you anywhere, and backing up your books to the cloud.

 But if you’re a voracious reader, buying ebooks one after another can burn holes in your wallet.
-To save money, one option is to subscribe to an ebook subscription service that grants unlimited reading of ebooks for a modest monthly fee.
+To save money, one option is to sign up for an ebook subscription service that grants unlimited reading of ebooks for a modest monthly fee.

 The other option is to pay nothing and switch to freely available ebooks instead.
 You’d be surprised how many ebooks you can get—both fiction and non-fiction—without paying a cent.
 Where can you find these free ebooks?
 Well, we’re glad you asked.